How to choose wedding shoes? A confession from a barefoot bride

 Of course!
 But I do recommend selecting shoes for the bride that are suitable for barefoot beginners.
 You’re used to stepping down hard on the heel in classic shoes and you could hurt yourself. Â

-That’s why I chose Ahinsa ballet flats from the Comfort line.
+That’s why I chose Ahinsa dress shoes from the Comfort line.
 This line comes with a special insole that softens impacts.Â

 For beginners, Ahinsa sandals are also great.
 They have a slightly thicker sole that will have you stepping lightly.